-Cateura, Paraguay is a town essentially built on top of a landfill.
-Garbage collectors browse the trash for sellable goods, and children are often at risk of getting involved with drugs and gangs.
-When orchestra director Szaran and music teacher Fabio set up a music program for the kids of Cateura, they soon have more students than they have instruments.
+Most of the kids in the Orchestra are from Cateura or close by areas.
+Cateura is a village essentially built on top of a landfill.
+Garbage collectors browse the trash for sellable goods, where children are often at risk of getting involved with drugs and gangs.

 The Orchestra has offered these kids and teenagers a new alternative to the life their parents had.
 The film follows the story of several kids and their families.

 It started with a violin.
 Then Favio and Cola started creating more instruments made out of recycled wooden pallets, paint cans, oil thin cans, forks and coins.
 Soon the would have enough instruments to form an Orchestra.

 Chávez got to know these kids and their families over 8 years ago while working on a waste recycling project at the landfill of Cateura.
 In this area more than 40% of children don’t finish school because their parents need them to work.
 Being an environmental engineer but with a musical background, one day he decided to help the children by teaching them music lessons.
 The idea was simply to keep the kids from playing in the landfill.

 “At first it was very difficult because we had no place to rehearse and we had to teach in the same place where the parents were working in the trash,” said Chávez.
 “The children knew nothing about music and it was very difficult to contact parents because many of them do not live with their children.”

 Eventually, parents began to see that playing music was keeping their kids out of trouble, some even reclaiming children they had previously abandoned.